↑

 Jump to Recipe

-If there is one sure sign of autumn’s arrival in the kitchen, it’s the aroma of the pumpkin treats baking in the oven.
+No need to light a candle.
+We’re baking bread!
+If there’s one sure sign of autumn’s arrival in the kitchen, it’s the aroma of the pumpkin treats baking in the oven.
 That aroma fills the house faster than anything and can instantly transform your mood.
-There is something about the scent of pumpkin and apples spiced with cinnamon, nutmeg, allspice, cloves, and ginger.
-All those beautiful fall spices make you feel warm and cozy.
+There is something about the scent of pumpkin and apples spiced with cinnamon, nutmeg, allspice, cloves, and ginger…

 Super easy.
-All it takes it to combine ingredients, whisk them together, pour into a baking dish, and bake.
+All you need to do is combine the ingredients, whisk them together, pour into a baking dish, and bake.

 Simple ingredients.
 If you do any baking at all, the odds are good that you have absolutely everything you need to make this moist pumpkin bread recipe.
 Okay, you may need pumpkin puree.
 Actually, when pie pumpkins are in season, I like to make homemade pumpkin puree.
 It’s very easy to do!